eames1127/eames1127/README.md

 I am a Software Engineer based on the Nottinghamshire/Derbyshire border and have worked within the industry since 2012.
 I am currently employed by a large organisation working as senior member within a team responsible for developing exceedingly large scale software solutions.

-- 🔭 I’m currently working on a Climate Change website.
+- 🔭 I’m currently working on a "Family Todo" application.
 (Private Repo)
 - 🌱 I’m currently learning PowerShell with the aim of increasing productivity by automating smaller tasks.
 - ⚡ My personal website can be found [here.](https://daeames.com)